-Temperature and humidity measurements were made at the test station (1) and two controls located at station (2) 100 feet south of the test station and station (3) 530 feet north westerly from the test station.
-The hygrothermographs at Station 1 and 2, fig. 1, were operated in standard Weather Bureau shelters so that none of the instruments would be wet by the sprinklers.
+Temperature and humidity measurements were made at the test station (1) and two controls located at station (2) 100 feet south of the test station and station (3) 530 feet northwesterly from the test station.
+The hygrothermographs shown for stations 1 and 2, were operated in standard Weather Bureau shelters so that none of the instruments would be wet by the sprinklers.

-Anemometer recordings of wind velocity and wind direction were made 80 feet north of station, fig. 1.

-Three overhead sprinklers were set in a line east and west through the number 1 test station area as shown in fig. 1.
-They were 15 feet high with 3/32 inch nozzle and wet a ground area 50 feet in diameter, except where the pattern was modified by trees.
+Anemometer recordings of wind velocity and wind direction were made 80 feet north of station 1 (see diagram).
+Three overhead sprinklers were set in a line east and west through the number 1 test station area.
+They were 15 feet high with 3/32-inch nozzles and wet a ground area 50 feet in diameter, except where the pattern was modified by trees.
 Pressure was maintained at the base of the sprinklers at 70 to 80 pounds per square inch so that each sprinkler delivered about 2.1 gallons of water per minute.